ilovespectra/helium-solana-support/walkthroughs/realms-guide.md

 ## Metadata

 This part was fun.
 In order to update your icon and metadata, you'll need to fork the <a href="https://github.com/solana-labs/governance-ui" target="_blank">Governance UI</a>.
+(Or see <a href="https://github.com/ilovespectra/helium-solana-support/edit/main/walkthroughs/realms-guide.md#or" target="_blank"> #OR </a> below.)

 <p align="center">
 <img src="/walkthroughs/images/fork.png" width="800">